 Here and there

-The School has two existing exchange programmes: ERASMUS and International with top international universities that will allow interested students to study abroad.
+The School has two existing exchange courses: ERASMUS and International with top international universities that will allow interested students to study abroad.
 New relationships have begun to emerge including Summer School opportunities.

 Savvy over naïve

 Practitioners often complain that graduates have poor business skills; this shortcoming strongly relates to one of the school’s core strengths focused on design, cost, time and value management.